Andrew Hauptman opens up on the Chicago Fire 2012 season, new hire of Guillermo Petrei

 At this point, it seemed to me the club's structure was mirroring that of the LA Galaxy.
 We've talked about it before on HTIOT as the Fire did not seem to be interviewing any technical director candidates.
 Frank Klopas would play the role of General Manager/Head Coach Bruce Arena.
 Petrei's role is sounding very similar to the Galaxy's David Kammarman, Director of Soccer Operations.
 Kammarman's title sounds authoritative, as does the description of Petrei 'overseeing soccer operations' or being managing director of soccer operations.
 In practice though, Bruce Arena runs the team and makes all of the decisions.
 Kammarman is listed after Arena on the team's website.

 Hauptman confirmed that Petrei will work 'under Frank Klopas' and 'under Javier Leon'.
-When I asked him if Klopas will have the same responsibilities as Bruce Arena in LA.
-He replied,
+When I asked him if Klopas will have the same responsibilities as Bruce Arena in LA, he replied,

 "100%.
 This is Frank Klopas' team."